 A Guide to Wood Veneers

 This comprehensive guide to wood veneers takes you through what they are, why you might use wood veneer, how it’s made, tips for installation, and more.
-It also looks at the importance of the Architectural Woodwork Standards in ensuring any project that includes wood veneers meets industry best practice and high quality standards.
+It also looks at the importance of the AWI Standards in ensuring any project that includes wood veneers meets industry best practice and high quality standards.

 You’ll find this guide useful if you are: